winnibear12/assignment2.github.io/README.md

 # Practical steps for hosting you resume with Markdown and Jekyll
 ---

-### Purpose : To give information about how to host a resume on Github pages to Computer Science students.
+### The purpose of this Readme is to give information about how to host a resume on Github pages using Jekyll to Computer Science students.

 ---